-DISABILITY SERVICES AND LEARNING SUPPORT
+DISABILITY RESOURCES AND LEARNING SUPPORT

-Students with special needs who provide appropriate documentation of their disability are eligible for services through the Disability Services Office.
-Students requiring assistance or accommodations should contact the Director of Learning Support and Disability Services at the Cumberland Campus or the Director of Student Services at the Bedford County Campus or Somerset County Campus.
-To assure timely acquisition of services, students should contact Disability Services at least six to eight weeks prior to the start of the semester.
-Maryland residents who are retired from the workforce by reason of total and permanent disability as defined by the Social Security or Railroad Retirement Act may be eligible for a disability-based tuition waiver and should contact the Disability Services Office on the Cumberland Campus, located in the Humanities Building, room H-48, or by calling (301) 784-5234, TDD 301-784-5001.
+Students with special needs who provide appropriate documentation of their disability are eligible for services through the Academic Disability Resources Office.
+Students requiring assistance or accommodations should contact the Access and Resource Coordinator at the Cumberland Campus or the Director of Student Services at the Bedford County Campus or Somerset County Campus.
+To assure timely acquisition of services, students should contact Disability Resources at least six to eight weeks prior to the start of the semester.
+Maryland residents who are retired from the workforce by reason of total and permanent disability as defined by the Social Security or Railroad Retirement Act may be eligible for a disability-based tuition waiver and should contact the Disability Resources Office on the Cumberland Campus, located in the Humanities Building, room H-51, or by calling (301) 784-5234, TDD 301-784-5001.